How to Broadcast Messages to a device?

 On an Android device, the message is shown as a pop-up, with View and Cancel buttons.

-View button takes you inside the Hexnode MDM app with the message displayed in a larger area.
+The View button takes you inside the Hexnode UEM app with the message displayed in a larger area.

 Cancel button hides the message.
-Hidden messages can be accessed later from the Hexnode MDM app.
+Hidden messages can be accessed later from the Hexnode UEM app.

 On iOS devices, messages are shown as notifications.
 Messages can be read instantly or can be viewed later under ‘Messages’ in Hexnode MDM App.
 Unread message count will be shown as badges on the Hexnode MDM App.